-Discover a community for families with a hometown feel
+Discover rural communities for families with a hometown feel

 Centered at the junction of Florida A1A, US 301 and US 1, Callahan's slogan is "Crossroads to the Future."